 Male Tadpoles Become Females in Contaminated Water

-What do you call a weed killer that can give a frog a sex change?
+What do you call a weed killer that can change a frog's biological sex?
 Its primary manufacturer, Syngenta, calls it “Aatrex”, but it’s commonly known as atrazine.
 More than 75 million pounds of the herbicide are used on U.S. farms every year, making it the second most-used pesticide in agriculture.
 And it contaminates water supplies throughout the Midwest at levels above those found to turn male tadpoles into female frogs in the lab.

 Atrazine’s effect on amphibians is shocking: 10% of male frogs raised in atrazine-laced water developed into females.
 Genetically, the frogs are still males, but morphologically they are completely female—they can even mate successfully with other males and lay viable eggs.

 Switzerland, where Syngenta is based, banned atrazine in 2007.
 EPA officials are currently reviewing the chemical’s use in the U.S. PAN and our Midwest partners are pressing hard for transparent, science-based decisionmaking without undue influence from Syngenta—the largest chemical company in the world.

 Some pesticides seep through the soil into groundwater; others are washed by rain into creeks, rivers, and lakes where they can poison fish and other aquatic organisms.
 Depending on the type of chemical, contamination can last for days, weeks, months – even decades.